-Selected publications by Laura M. Funk.
+Selected publications by Laura M. Funk (for a fuller list see my CV or Google Scholar page).
 If you wish to read an article that is not open access, please email Laura.Funk@umanitoba.ca

 Funk, L.M., Dansereau, L., & Novek, S. (2019).
 Carers as system navigators: Exploring sources, processes and outcomes of structural burden.
 The Gerontologist, 59(3), 426-435. https://doi.org/10.1093/geront/gnx175

 Funk, L.M., Peters, S., & Roger, K.S.
 (2018).
 Caring about dying persons and their families: Interpretation, practice and emotional labour.
 Health and Social Care in the Community, 26(4), 519–26.https://doi.org/10.1111/hsc.12559

 Funk, L.M., Peters, S., & Roger, K.S.
 (2017).
 The emotional labor of personal grief in palliative care: Balancing caring and professional identities.
 Qualitative Health Research, 27(14), 2211–21. https://doi.org/10.1177/1049732317729139

 Funk, L.M, & Roger, K.S.
 (2017) Implications of the shifting landscape of residential care for volunteers’ lived experiences and role involvement.
 Ageing International, 42(1), 44–61. https://doi.org/10.1007/s12126-016-9277-z

 Funk, L.M.,& Kobayashi, K. (2016).
 From motivations to accounts: An interpretive analysis of ‘Living Apart Together’ relationships in mid- to late- life.
 Journal of Family Issues, 37(8), 1101–22. https://doi.org/10.1177/0192513X14529432